-Findings Response IV-C-007 Communicable Disease and Infection Control Program Communicable diseases are managed in accordance with a written plan approved by the health authority in consultation with local public health officials.
-The plan includes for the screening, surveillance, treatment, containment, and reporting of infectious diseases.
-The plan shall comprise of testing to detect communicable diseases, including TB testing, HIV testing, and HCV testing within 14 days of arrival at the facility.
+Findings Response IV-C-007 Communicable Disease and Infection Control Program Compliant- Turn key health has excellent Communicable diseases are managed in accordance with a written plan approved by the health policy/procedures in place for screening. authority in consultation with local public health officials.
+The plan includes for the screening, surveillance, treatment and reporting of surveillance, treatment, containment, and reporting of infectious diseases.
+The plan shall communicable/infectious diseases. comprise of testing to detect communicable diseases, including TB testing, HIV testing, and HCV testing within 14 days of arrival at the facility.
 If there is documented evidence of TB, HIV, or HCV testing within the last 12 months, new testing is not required.
 Qualified health care staff will evaluate for signs and symptoms of TB.
 Infection control measures include the availability of personal protective equipment for staff and hand hygiene promotion throughout the facility.
 Procedures for handling biohazardous waste and decontaminating medical and dental equipment must comply with applicable local, state, and federal regulations.
-Visual Inspection: health records, clinic visit logs, documentation of waste pic up and/or cleaning logs Compliant-TB testing is conducted upon intake or at least within 14 days of arrival at the facility and yearly thereafter.
-IV-C-008 Annual TB Testing Written policy, procedure and practice require annual testing or medical evaluation for signs and/or symptoms of tuberculosis on all offenders.
+Visual Inspection: health records, clinic visit logs, documentation of waste pic up and/or cleaning logs IV-C-008 Annual TB Testing Compliant-TB testing are given to offenders in Written policy, procedure and practice require annual testing or medical evaluation for signs booking and annually and/or symptoms of tuberculosis on all offenders.
 Annual TB testing will be provided at no cost to the offender.
 The facility's designated health care authority shall contact the DPS&C Medical Director, telephone number 225-342-1320, when an offender's test for medical signs and/or symptoms of tuberculosis is reported positive.
 The DPS&C Medical Director will determine if the offender requires physician or mid-level evaluation, based on the reported positive signs or symptoms.
-Compliant- TB testing done upon intake and annually .
-Visual Inspection: health records IV-C-009 Chronic Care Program (MANDATORY) At a minimum, offenders with the chronic conditions, diabetes, hypertension, congestive heart failure, asthma, HIV, seizures, conditions requiring Coumadin therapy, or mental illness receive periodic evaluations by a qualified health care provider in accordance with individual chronic care plans.
-For offenders whose chronic disease cannot be reasonably managed by the local jail facility, a Medical/Mental Health Transfer Request for DOC Offenders at Local Facilities Form JO- 1-b shall be completed and email to DOC Headquarters Medical Department at HQ-Medical-MentalHealthtransfers@la.gov.
+Visual Inspection: health records IV-C-009 Chronic Care Program (MANDATORY) Compliant At a minimum, offenders with the chronic conditions, diabetes, hypertension, congestive heart failure, asthma, HIV, seizures, conditions requiring Coumadin therapy, or mental illness receive periodic evaluations by a qualified health care provider in accordance with individual chronic care plans.
+For offenders whose chronic disease cannot be reasonably managed by the local jail facility, a Medical/Mental Health Transfer Request for DOC Offenders at Local Facilities Form JO-1-b shall be completed and email to DOC Headquarters Medical Department at HQ-Medical-MentalHealthtransfers@la.gov.
 The intake screening form and any other supporting documentation shall also be included when requesting transfers.
-Compliant- health records kept on offenders with chronic conditions.
-If the facility can not provide the needed medical attention then the offender is transferred.
-Visual Inspection: health records IV-C-010 Pharmaceuticals Written policy, procedure, and practice approved by the health authority provide for the proper management of pharmaceuticals.
+Visual Inspection: health records IV-C-010 Pharmaceuticals Compliant Written policy, procedure, and practice approved by the health authority provide for the proper management of pharmaceuticals.
 Offenders are provided medication as prescribed.
-Compliant- Medication is administered by medical personnel.
-Visual Inspection: health records, completed medication administration forms, inventories
+Visual Inspection: health records, completed medication administration forms,